Past One Book + One Diocese selections include:

 by St. Augustine (suggested translation by Frank Sheed, 2nd edition)

 This book has helped shape the lives of countless people in history and is perfect for the Year of Mercy.
 In his Confessions, St. Augustine reflects upon his life in the light of scripture and the presence of God.
-He ponders the many sins of his life before his conversion; he confesses not only his sins, but even more the greatness of God.
 The work presents a wonderful contrast between the Holy God and a sinful man who has joyfully received God's loving salvation and mercy.

 by Matthew Kelly